digitorus/pdfsigner/docs/watch-and-sign.md

 # Watch and sign

-`pdfsigner watch` command allows to watch folder for new documents, sign it using PEM or PKSC11 or preconfigured signer from the config file and put signed files into another folder.
+PDFSigner allows to watch folder for new PDF documents, sign it using PEM or PKSC11 or preconfigured signer from the config file and put signed files into specified folder.

+Command: `pdfsigner watch`

 specific flags: